ibm-cloud-docs/discovery-data/backup-restore.md

 Complete the following steps to restore data in {{site.data.keyword.discoveryfull}} by using the restore scripts:

 1. Ensure that the following services are running on your {{site.data.keyword.discoveryshort}} instance.
-HOW???

     -  `Postgresql`
     -  `Etcd`